SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab.md

                                                     </p>

                                                     <p>
                                                       LabSources is not the directory where VMs are stored.
 It’s where installation media / sources and scripts are kept.
-By default, VMs are stored in in a directory named AutomatedLab-VMs but this is also configurable on a per lab basis using&nbsp;<a href="http://automatedlab.org/en/latest/AutomatedLabDefinition/en-us/New-LabDefinition/#-vmpath">-VmPath</a>&nbsp;parameter.
+By default, VMs are stored in in a directory named AutomatedLab-VMs but this is also configurable on a per lab basis using&nbsp;[-VmPath](http://automatedlab.org/en/latest/AutomatedLabDefinition/en-us/New-LabDefinition/#-vmpath)&nbsp;parameter.
                                                     </p>

                                                     <p>